Baylus/2048I/README.md

 # To improve
 - reduce fitness points for every turn that the board does not change
+- Don't record gamestates where nothing changed, to save on gamestate space.
+Will have to update fitness penalty to track this new system.
 - Utilize Q Deep learning